STUDENTS Policy

 cannot be given on an alternative schedule.
 The Board of Education recognizes

-that some students may require medication for chronic or short-term illness/injury
+that some students may require medication for chronic or short-term

-procedures will be immune from liability or disciplinary action.
-Similarly, trained employees will be immune
+to District procedures will be immune from liability or disciplinary

-practices.
-The Board of Education also
+standard medical practices.
+The Board of

-disabled under those laws.
+identified as disabled under those laws.

 Nov.